Am0031/javascript-algorithms/README.md

 ### Strings

 - isAnagram: check if two strings are anagrams (same letters)
+- isPalindrome: check if a string is a palindrome (same word when written backwards)
 - camelCase: changes the format of a string to a camel case format
+- titleCase: changes the format of a string to a title case format
 - vowelCount: returns the total number of vowels present in a string

 ### Arrays